 Back row: Michael Leach, Kenneth Quick, Joe Benny, Bill, Marshall

-Front row: Gutte Eriksen, Bernard Leach, David Leach, Horatio Dunn, Anne-Marie Backer, Alex Sharp
+Front row: Gutte Eriksen, Bernard Leach, David Leach, Horatio Dunn, Anne-Marie Backer, Alec Sharp

 Dartington Conference resume